gorhill/uBO-Extra/README.md

 ***

-For Chromium-based browsers, WebSocket connections are not available to the [chrome.webRequest API](https://developer.chrome.com/extensions/webRequest).
+For browsers based on Chromium 57 and below, WebSocket connections are not available to the [chrome.webRequest API](https://developer.chrome.com/extensions/webRequest).
 This companion extension (it's pointless to use it as a standalone) will allow uBlock Origin to become aware of WebSocket connection attempts: they can be filtered, and will be reported in the logger.

 Related issues: